DataDog/watermarkpodautoscaler/README.md

 * **Cooldown periods**

-Finally the last options we want to use are `downscaleForbiddenWindowSeconds` and `upscaleForbiddenWindowSeconds` in seconds that represent respectively how much time we wait before we can respectively scale down and scale up after a **scaling event**.
-We only keep the last scaling event, and we do not compare the `upscaleForbiddenWindowSeconds` to the last time we only upscaled.
+Finally the last options available are `downscaleForbiddenWindowSeconds` and `upscaleForbiddenWindowSeconds` in seconds that represent respectively how much time to wait before scaling down and scaling up after a **scaling event**.
+We only keep the last scaling event, and we do not compare the `upscaleForbiddenWindowSeconds` to the last time we only upscaled, for instance.

 In the following example we can see that the recommended number of replicas is ignored if we are in a cooldown period.
-The downscale cooldown period can me visualised with `watermarkpodautoscaler.wpa_controller_transition_countdown{transition:downscale}`, and is represented in yellow on the graph below.
+The downscale cooldown period can be visualised with `watermarkpodautoscaler.wpa_controller_transition_countdown{transition:downscale}`, and is represented in yellow on the graph below.
 We can see that it is significantly higher than the upscale cooldown period (`transition:upscale`) in orange on our graph.
 As soon as we are recommended to scale, only if the appropriate cooldown window is over, will we scale.
 This will reset both countdowns.
 <img width="911" alt="Forbidden Windows" src="https://user-images.githubusercontent.com/7433560/63389864-a14cf300-c39c-11e9-9ad5-8308af5442ad.png">

 * **Precedence**
 <a name="precedence"></a>

 Essentially, as we retrieve the value of the External Metric, we will first compare it to the `highWatermark` + `tolerance` and `lowWatermark` - `tolerance`.
 If we are outside of the bounds, we compute the recommended number of replicas.
 Then we compare this value to the current number of replicas to potentially cap the recommended number of replicas.